 - Complimentary breakfast

-- Cocktail lounge, buy 1 drink and get the 2nd drink half off
+- Cocktail lounge, buy 1 cocktail and get the 2nd cocktail half off

 - Elevator, wheelchair accessible